ThisuriWarnasooriya/Lab1/README.md

-1. Create a Text box and a div or a span.
-Write a JavaScript to show the same text typed in textbox in the created div or span, it should update real time when user types in the textbox.
+1. Create a function as a variable (function expression) that prints ‘Hello World’ to console and another function which accepts a variable.
+The argument passed to the second function should be executed as a function inside the body.
+Call the second function passing the first function as the argument.
+Check the output.